-Growing up in a low to middle class family and being the first in my family to attend college, I am honored to have attended Massachusetts College of Liberal Arts, a four year public liberal arts college in the Berkshires.
-With the help of my family, and the financial aid assistance programs, I was able to graduate in 2015 with a Bachelor’s Degree in political science.
+Growing up in a low to middle class family, I am honored to attended Massachusetts College of Liberal Arts, a four year public liberal arts college in the Berkshires.
+With the help of my family, and the financial aid assistance programs, I was able the first in my family to graduate in 2015 with a Bachelor’s Degree in political science.

 While pursuing my degree, I had the opportunity to volunteer and be a part of the political process for local and state campaigns.
 I was blessed with the opportunity to spend a summer in Washington D.C. with the Washington Center.
 While in D.C, I was able to observe and engage in the political process while interning with the National Association of Federally Impacted schools.

 Through my time at MCLA, I was heavily involved on campus.
 I served as the captain of the varsity NCAA cross-country team, was elected by my peers to serve as President of the Student Government Association, and served as the chair of the Massachusetts Student Advisory Council – a state-wide organization created to open channels of communication between all of the public colleges in Massachusetts.
 Lastly, I worked in the Office of the President as a staff assistant and advocate to the administration for the student body.

 I am currently working for the Department of Higher Education, in the Academic Affairs and Student Success division.
 I have the honor of assisting our veterans to pursue their educational benefits to attend school or enter the workforce.
 I am only 4 classes away from earning a Master’s Degree at Framingham State University in Public Administration.